SanderMertens/flecs/docs/ObserversManual.md

 When observers are invoked, there are a few things to keep in mind when considering the order in which things happen:

 #### Observer order is undefined
 When two observers match the same event, the order in which they are executed is undefined.
-Applications should never rely on observer order, not even if the observed order is apparently correct.
+Applications should never rely on observer order, not even if the observed order is apparently "correct" for the application logic.
 The order in which observers, while deterministic, depends on many different things, and it is easy to break the order.

 #### Event order is undefined between entities
 No assumptions should be made about the order in which events are emitted for different entities.
 This allows the implementation to batch commands for a single entity together, which can greatly improve efficiency.